 A: Players must be 16 years old and older at the time of play in order to be eligible to register and participate with CWSA.
-There are some provisions to this section - please always ensure to check the CWSA Rules and Regulations.
+The CWSA also offers programs for players over 30 and players over 40.

 Q: What levels of soccer does the CWSA offer?

 A: The Calgary Women's Soccer Association is proud to provide a wide variety of soccer participation for the brand new non-competitive player all the way to the very competitive, highly experienced veteran.
-We also offer Over 30 and Over 40 divisions, from beginner/non-competitive to competitive and highly experienced.
-We are confident we have a place for players of ALL skill levels and experience.
+We have a place for players of ALL skill levels and experience.

 Q: I am a new player, how can I find a team?

 A: If you visit the homepage for our website, there is a page called the "Player Network" in the menu.
 The player network helps assist players who are looking for a team and teams who are looking to add players.
 If you are looking for a team, please send an email to the CWSA office with your name, experience level, your contact info and details of who you are and what you are looking for.